Skip to content

 Why the exemption?

-- Many minors don’t have a DNI until they turn 14.
-Requiring an official document from a baby or a 5-year-old makes no operational sense.
+1. Many minors don’t have a DNI until they turn 14.
+Asking a baby or a 5-year-old for an official document makes no sense.

-- Minors travel under the responsibility of an adult, who is already identified and registered.
-Public-safety oversight of the group is exercised through the responsible adult.
+2. Minors travel under the responsibility of an adult who is already identified and registered.
+Public-safety oversight of the group runs through that adult.

 Ages 14 to 17: full registration plus parentesco

-Teenagers aged 14 to 17 do get registered like any adult, with one particularity.
-The relationship (parentesco) to an accompanying adult on the same reservation must be declared.
+Teenagers aged 14 to 17 do get registered like any adult, save for one detail: the relationship (parentesco) to an accompanying adult on the same reservation must be declared.

 This is where most mistakes happen.